Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

     partition for arbitrarily long periods of time).
 No evidence whatsoever.

-It doesn't take a lot of reflection to conclude that if a network partitions, the bitcoin miners on _both sides_ will continue to operate (and hence, will diverge in their idea of the blockchain's contents).
 [Sirer][Sirer2016] recently argued that Bitcoin was "strongly consistent", by which he means, roughly speaking, that it achieves consensus.
 His argument boils down to this:

     Certainly, the most-recent Omega (typically == 6) blocks of the blockchain can be unstable (change over time due to "forks").
 But